dhowai/portfolio-1-onewheel/README.md

     1. As a frequent User, I want check if any new information that can improve my experience with the product.

-        1. If the user ends up puchasing the product there's a maintenance section that shows the user how to maintain their product.
+        1. If the user ends up purchasing the product, there's a maintenance section that shows the user how to maintain their product.
-        2. If there are any new tutorials on how to better the experience with the product. e.g. waterproofing the product.
+        2. If there are any new tutorials on how to better the experience with the product.
+E.g. waterproofing the product.

     2. As a frequent User, I want to see any new implements to the site based on user feedback.